What is NITOS?

 NITOS facility is comprised of 2 wireless testbeds for experimentation with heterogeneous technologies.
 An outdoor testbed, featuring Wi-Fi, WiMAX and LTE support and an indoor isolated testbed comprised of advanced powerful nodes.
-The NITOS testbed is designed to achieve reproducibility of experimentation, while also supporting evaluation of protocols and applications in real world settings.
+The NITOS testbed is designed to achieve reproducibility of experimentation, while also supporting evaluation of protocols and applications in real-world settings.

-The control and management of the testbed is done using the cOntrol and Management Framework (OMF) open-source software.
+The control and management of the testbed are done using the cOntrol and Management Framework (OMF) open-source software.
 Users can perform their experiments by reserving slices (nodes, frequency spectrum) of the testbed through NITOS scheduler that together with OMF management framework, support ease of use for experimentation and code development.

 The NITOS platform is open to any researchers who would like to test their protocols in a real-life wireless network.
-They are given the opportunity to implement their protocols and study their behavior in a custom tailor-made environment.
+They are given the opportunity to implement their protocols and study their behaviour in a custom tailor-made environment.
 NITLab is constantly in the process of extending its Testbed capabilities.

 The main experimental components of NITOS are:

 - A wireless experimentation testbed, which consists of powerful nodes (some of them mobile), that feature multiple wireless interfaces and allow for experimentation with heterogeneous (WiFi, Bluetooth, ZigBee) wireless technologies.
-NITOS has been extended to a meso-scale testbed, by acquiring WiMAX and LTE Base Stations and by also enabling WiMAX/LTE connectivity to the wireless nodes.
+NITOS has been extended to a mesoscale testbed, by acquiring WiMAX and LTE Base Stations and by also enabling WiMAX/LTE connectivity to the wireless nodes.

-- A software defined radio (SDR) testbed that consists of Universal Software Radio Peripheral (USRP) devices attached to the NITOS wireless nodes.
+- A Software-Defined Radio (SDR) testbed that consists of Universal Software Radio Peripheral (USRP) devices attached to the NITOS wireless nodes.
 USRPs allow the researcher to program a number of physical layer features (e.g. modulation), thereby enabling dedicated PHY layer or cross-layer research.

-- A Software Defined Networking (SDN) testbed that consists of multiple OpenFlow technology enabled switches, connected to the NITOS nodes, thus enabling experimentation with switching and routing networking protocols.
+- A Software-Defined Networking (SDN) testbed that consists of multiple OpenFlow technology-enabled switches, connected to the NITOS nodes, thus enabling experimentation with switching and routing networking protocols.
 Experimentation using the OpenFlow technology can be combined with the wireless networking one, hence enabling the construction of more heterogeneous experimental scenarios.